IntersectMBO/ouroboros-network/ouroboros-consensus/docs/GenesisDesignOverview.md

 The Genesis initiative for the Consensus team, from the top.

+# Executive summary

+When communicating with the net after not having access to the honest chain for a significant amount of time (eg computer was asleep, eclipse attack just now ended, etc), a node will use _the Genesis rule_ to determine which blocks to fetch from its peers.
+We plan to implement this as follows.

+  * Don't download any blocks while we have less than NumPeers-many peers.
+TODO: work with Networking Team and Researchers to choose the exact number.
+This is the _Connecting_ state.

+  * Each of our NumPeers-many peers will have sent us (via `MsgIntersectFound` and `MsgRollForward`) both a sequence of headers that extends our immutable tip and also the tip `Point` of the chain they claimed to have selected.
+We have no practical way of validating their claim, because this `Point` may indeed be arbitrarily many blocks and slots ahead of our selected chain.

+  * To choose which block to download from among our peers' offered header sequences, we consider only a fixed number of slots after their common intersection.
+This window of slots is called _the Genesis window (for this set of header sequences)_.
+It is unsound to consider blocks beyond this window, because doing so increases the probability that an adversarial peer has been able to influence the leader schedule and hence undeservedly increase their chain growwth as compared to the honest chain.

+  * We only download a block once we have identified a subset of offered header sequences whose represented chains necessarily have strictly more blocks in this Genesis window than do any of the chains represented by all the offered sequences not in this subset.
+This is the _Syncing_ state.

+  * We might not yet have enough information to identify that subset, but once we do, every sequence in it will share the same unique header by the following two assumptions.

+      * Assumption 1: NumPeers-many peers is enough to probabilistically ensure we're connected to the honest network, and so one of the offerings will indeed be the honest chain.

+      * Assumption 2: In any Genesis window, the honest chain has strictly more blocks than any other chain.
+This inherited from the Ouroboros Genesis security argument.

+      * Thus, we download that block, certain that we will never roll it back, and continue the process from there.
+(Until we're "caught up"; keep reading.)

+  * We cannot download any blocks until we have identified that subset, so we wait for our peers to send us more information.

+      * Thus, an adversarial/buggy peer could claim a maximally-appealing tip of their selection (recall we can't validate their claimed tip) and then withhold any further information, thus preventing us from downloading any blocks.

+      * To prevent this, we require that each peer sends us a new best header (strictly better than any they've previously sent) with "sufficient frequency", eg as determined by a leaky token bucket abstraction.
+Any peer worth connecting to will be able to send more headers frequently enough, since they are only ~1100 bytes.

+      * This is also the _Syncing_ state.

+  * There are three reasons a peer wouldn't send a new best header soon enough to satisfy our "sufficient frequency" demand.

+      * It's adversarial, trying to stall us.
+(We should disconnect.)

+      * It's buggy and/or has a bad network connection.
+(We should disconnect.)

+      * It has no more headers to offer.
+In which case its latest `MsgRollForward` message carried a header and also claimed that same header is the tip of its selected chain.
+(We should be patient.)

+  * Once all of our peers have no more headers to offer and we've downloaded and selected one of their chains, we have successfully _rejoined_ the honest net, and we no longer need to use the Genesis rule.

+      * We can instead simply run Praos, soundly interpreting every offered header sequence as the end of the represented chain.
+The Praos paper's analysis, combined with the assumption that we maintain access to at least one peer offering the honest chain (and not just a prefix of it), ensures we'll be able to fetch, select, and extend the honest chain.

+      * The Network Layer's P2P governor actively ensures we do indeed have ongoing access to the honest chain.
+Roughly: it will continually sample relays registered on the chain according to their relative stake and confirm that our selected chain is within `k` of the relay's tip for some number of relays whose cumulative relative stake probabilistically ensures we're on the honest chain.

+      * This is the _CaughtUp_ state and is equivalent to today's node's behavior.

+      * TODO can we allow less than NumPeers-many peers while CaughtUp?

+      * If the Network Layer's check ever fails to confirm our chain, we cycle our peers and return to the Connecting state, followed by the Syncing state until we've again rejoined.
+The fundamental assumption is that the Network Layer will detect we've lost access to the honest net _soon enough_.
+Specifically, it will do so before we could have made any irrevocable block selections (ie well before any adversary would be able to mint a valid chain that has more than `k` blocks after its intersection with the honest chain).

+  * In each of the Connecting, Syncing, and CaughtUp states, we mint blocks whenever we lead the current slot, as usual.

+      * When not in CaughtUp, it is likely that we're either minting a non-compettive block because our selected chain is historical or even possibly minting a block that extends an adversary's short fork.

+      * However, both of those are unavoidable (unless we wait to finish rejoining and then mint our block retroactively, which an honest node should never do and would rarely actually benefit from) and more importantly less risky than arming an unknown attack vector that might be able to prevent large numbers of honest nodes from contributing to the growth of the honest chain.

+  * TODO recall and explain why the Genesis designing made us worry about how BlockFetch was allocating download bandwidth as a limited resource (and that we concluded, at least for important nodes, we should just request the block for every header that's better than our selected chain)

+TODO make sure each of the above points is explicitly elaborated below

 # Relevant attacks

 1) "fake stake" attack (our current code already mitigates this)